What Does Gen Z Want in the Workplace?

 Work-life balance

-Flexible work options are now the rule, not the exception.
-According to Indeed, 87% of Gen Z believe the benefits of working from home outweigh being on-site, and 94% wouldn’t take a job that required them to work in-office full-time.
+Flexible work options are now the rule, not the exception; 87% of Gen Z believe the benefits of working from home outweigh being on-site.

 Gen Z, fluent and comfortable working with digital tools, prefer to work from home or wherever best fits into their lives.
 Many of these employees crave fluidity and an individual management style where they can complete their work their own way, on their own time.